 Long Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in Long Beach in 2010 was $25,335, which is wealthy relative to Mississippi, and upper middle income relative to the rest of the US.
-This equates to an annual income of $101,340 for a family of four.
+The per capita income in Long Beach in 2010 was $24,334, which is wealthy relative to Mississippi, and middle income relative to the rest of the US.
+This equates to an annual income of $97,336 for a family of four.
 However, Long Beach contains both very wealthy and poor people as well.

+Long Beach is a somewhat ethnically-diverse city.
 The people who call Long Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Long Beach residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Long Beach include Irish, Italian, English, and French .
+Important ancestries of people in Long Beach include Irish, English, French , and Italian.

 The most common language spoken in Long Beach is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Vietnamese and Spanish.